Beginner's Guide to Airline Miles and Points

 2. SIGN UP FOR LOYALTY PROGRAMS

-You could take the shotgun approach to loyalty programs and join everything.
-But you’ll just end up with a scattered mix of points, miles, and lots of junk e-mail.
+Loyalty programs are free to join.
+You could take the shotgun approach and join everything.
+But you'll just end up with a scattered mix of points, miles, and lots of junk e-mail.

 - Alaska Airlines: Mileage Plan (SPG)